-- 14.1.1.1 Rosters will be fair and equitable and will be established to meet the labour demand requirements of SOH's business, customers and the needs of our employees in relation to family responsibilities, educational commitments, work health and safety considerations and urgent personal matters. - 14.1.1.2.
-SOH will consider an employee's public transport arrangements with regard to the commencement or finishing times of shifts.
+- Rosters will be fair and equitable and will be established to meet the labour demand requirements of SOH's business, customers and the needs of our employees in relation to family responsibilities, educational commitments, work health and safety considerations and urgent personal matters. - soft will consider an employee's public transport arrangements with regard to the commencement or finishing times of shifts.

 - 14.1.1.3.
 In moving from one roster period to the next, SOH and employees will have regard to the last week of the roster period to produce a roster for the change over period which allows for a smooth transition and complies with the rostering rules. - 14.1.1.4.
-It is the responsibility of employees, where possible, to ensure availability/leave requests are made well in advance of a roster being prepared, and in accordance with minimum notice of leave periods required by this Agreement, and to follow up their requests with their supervisor. - 14.1.1.5.
-SOH will endeavour, where possible, to accommodate reasonable requests.
-However, where requests are not possible within the conditions of this Agreement or create unreasonable operational or equity issues within the workplace, they may be rejected and an employee provided with the alternative option of submitting a leave application. - 14.1.1.6.
-Casual Employee Availability casual employees are required to provide their availability for work prior to rosters being prepared for ongoing and temporary staff, so that offers of work can be suitably provided.
+It is the responsibility of employees, where possible, to ensure availability/leave requests are made well in advance of a roster being prepared, and in accordance with minimum notice of leave periods required by this Agreement, and to follow up their requests with their supervisor. - SOH will endeavour, where possible, to accommodate reasonable requests.
+However, where requests are not possible within the conditions of this Agreement or create unreasonable operational or equity issues within the workplace, they may be rejected and an employee provided with the alternative option of submitting a leave application. - Casual Employee Availability casual employees are required to provide their availability for work prior to rosters being prepared for ongoing and temporary staff, so that offers of work can be suitably provided.